Steven Kwan Preview, Player Props: Guardians vs. Angels

 Steven Kwan At The Plate

-- Kwan has an OPS of .717, fueled by an OBP of .340 and a team-best slugging percentage of .377 this season.
+- Kwan leads Cleveland with a slugging percentage of .375, fueled by 42 extra-base hits.

-- He ranks 35th in batting average, 47th in on base percentage, and 120th in slugging among qualifying batters in MLB action.
+- Among qualified batters in MLB play, he ranks 40th in batting average, 47th in on-base percentage, and 124th in slugging.

-- Kwan has picked up a hit in 96 of 138 games this year, with multiple hits 44 times.
+- Kwan has reached base via a hit in 96 games this year (of 139 played), and had multiple hits in 44 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.